camunda/camunda-docs/docs/self-managed/operational-guides/multi-region/dual-region-ops.md

   </TabItem>
   <TabItem value="step4" label="Step 4">

-#### Adjust Elasticsearch Exporters Endpoints to Newly Created Region
+#### Configure Zeebe exporters to use Elasticsearch in the recreated region

 <StateContainer
 current={<Eleven viewBox="140 40 680 500" />}